About Us

 Church Treasurer

-Lay Member of Annual Conference
+Lay Delegate to Annual Conference

 Serves as our congregation’s representative to the meeting of the Tennessee-West Kentucky Annual Conference each June.